nschlia/ffmpegfs/README.md

     ffmpegfs -f --log_stderr --audiobitrate=256K --videobitrate=1.5M --audiobitrate=256K --videobitrate=1.5M /mnt/music /mnt/ffmpegfs -o allow_other,ro

-In recent versions of FUSE and ffmpegfs, the same can be achieved with the following entry in `/etc/fstab`:
+In recent versions of FUSE the same can be achieved with the following entry in `/etc/fstab`:

-    ffmpegfs#/mnt/music /mnt/ffmpegfs fuse allow_other,ro,audiobitrate=256K,videobitrate=1.5M 0 0
+    /mnt/music /mnt/ffmpegfs fuse.ffmpegfs allow_other,ro,audiobitrate=256K,videobitrate=1.5M 0 0

 At this point files like `/mnt/music/**.flac` and `/mnt/music/**.ogg` will show up as `/mnt/ffmpegfs/**.mp4`.